 We've entered a digital ownership renaissance.
 True digital ownership did not exist until blockchain technology made it possible.
 An NFT can represent any digital content.
 For example you can own a digital piece of art, or perhaps a song, or game item.
 An NFT could be a digital trading card, or event ticket.

 Let's use this digital character as an example.
 Say hello to Meatball.
 He is a character from the Pizzaverse comic.

 What you see above is an image on a computer screen.
 They've been around for years right?
 Well now that digital image can have an owner and that owner is tracked in an immutable (unchangeable) ledger which is the blockchain.
-Not only are digital collectibles own-able, but that are programmable and interoperable.
+Not only are NFTs own-able, but that are programmable and interoperable.
 Let's go into those three topics a little more.

 Interoperability - a characteristic of a product or system, whose interfaces are completely understood, to work with other products or systems, at present or in the future, in either implementation or access, without any restrictions.